junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Ms. Waters moved to suspend the rules and pass the bill.
 - 2022-07-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7147-7148)
 - 2022-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7147-7148)
+- 2022-07-27 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote.(consideration: CR S3736)
+- 2022-07-27 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote. (consideration: CR S3736)